+Advertising expenses

-Advertising expenses.
-Advertising expenses were \$123.1 million, an increase of \$39.1 million, compared to \$84.0 million in fiscal year 2021.
+Advertising expenses were \$166.6 million, an increase of \$43.5 million, compared to \$123.1 million in fiscal year 2022.
 Advertising expenses are recognized at the same time the related revenue is recognized, which does not necessarily correlate to the actual timing of the related advertising spend.

-Selling, general and administrative ("SG&A").
-SG&A was \$67.1 million in fiscal year 2022, an increase of \$4.2 million, or 6.6%, compared to \$62.9 million in the prior fiscal year.
-The increase in SG&A was primarily due to an increase of \$4.0 million in headcount-related expenses to support the growth in our business, an increase of \$2.3 million in professional fees to support the Company's strategic initiatives, an increase of \$0.5 million in travel expenses, and approximately \$1.0 million related to the 53rd week.
-These increases were partially offset by a decrease of \$5.4 million in stock-based compensation expense primarily related to stock awards forfeited in fiscal year 2022.
+Selling, general and administrative ("SG&A")

+SG&A was \$96.9 million in fiscal year 2023, an increase of \$29.8 million, or 44.5%, compared to \$67.1 million in the prior fiscal year was impacted by the benefit of \$5.4 million in forfeited stock awards, offset by additional expenses of approximately \$1.0 million in expenses related to the 53rd week.
+In fiscal year 2023, incentive compensation and performance-based stock compensation expense increased \$9.3 million primarily related to the Company's current fiscal year performance, professional and consulting fees increased \$7.2 million associated with the Company's strategic initiatives, and headcount related expenses increased \$4.1 million to support the growth in our business.

+Depreciation and amortization

-Depreciation and amortization.
-Depreciation and amortization was \$10.9 million in fiscal year 2022, an increase of \$3.0 million, or 37.2%, compared to \$7.9 million in the prior fiscal year.
-The increase in depreciation and amortization was primarily due to capital expenditures related to our technology investments, as well as an estimated \$0.3 million related to the 53rd week.
+Depreciation and amortization was \$13.2 million in fiscal year 2023, an increase of \$2.3 million, or 21.5%, compared to \$10.9 million in the prior fiscal year.
+The increase in depreciation and amortization was primarily due to capital expenditures related to our technology investments, partially offset by an estimated \$0.3 million related to the 53^{rd} week in the prior fiscal year.

+Interest expense, net

-Interest expense, net.
-Interest expense, net was \$21.2 million in fiscal year 2022, an increase of \$6.2 million, or 41.7%, compared to \$15.0 million in the prior fiscal year.
-The increase was due to the securitized financing transaction completed on March 9, 2022, which increased our outstanding debt by \$250 million, as well as an estimated \$0.4 million related to the 53rd week.
+Interest expense, net was \$18.2 million in fiscal year 2023, a decrease of \$3.0 million, or 14.1%, compared to \$21.2 million in the prior fiscal year.
+The decrease was due to \$3.9 million of additional interest income earned during fiscal year 2023, as well as approximately \$0.4 million in interest expense related to the 53^{rd} week in the prior fiscal year.
+These decreases were partially offset by an increase in interest expense related to the securitized financing transaction completed on March 9, 2022, which increased our outstanding debt by \$250 million.

-Loss on debt extinguishment and financing transactions.
-Loss on debt extinguishment and financing transactions was \$0.8 million during fiscal year 2022 due to costs and fees associated with the extinguishment of our 2020 Variable Funding Note on March 9, 2022.
+Loss on debt extinguishment and financing transactions

+Loss on debt extinguishment and financing transactions was \$0.8 million during fiscal year 2022 due to costs and fees associated with the extinguishment of our 2020 variable funding note facility on March 9, 2022.

+Income tax expense

-Income tax expense.
-Income tax expense was \$16.4 million in fiscal year 2022, yielding an effective tax rate of 23.6%, compared to an effective tax rate of 27.6% in the prior fiscal year.
-The decrease in the effective tax rate was primarily due to the impact of tax benefits associated with stock awards forfeited during fiscal year 2022.
+The effective tax rate in fiscal year 2023 was 25.6%, compared to an effective tax rate of 23.6% in the prior fiscal year.
+The increase in the effective tax rate was primarily due to the impact of tax benefits associated with stock awards forfeited during fiscal year 2022.